ctm/yld/src/running/past/torgbc_2022.md

 was not a good choice, because I'm going to have a fair amount of trouble sleeping at my normal time tonight.

+### Knee held up nicely

 I had injured my left knee when I fell at the Big Cottonwood Marathon fifteen days ago.
 My knee didn't give me any trouble at the AA 50k Friday evening and it didn't give me any trouble on this century.
 However, _right now_ about seven hours after finishing, my knee is complaining.

+### Music as a crutch

+ToRG doesn't allow people to ride with earbuds.
+I don't think I'd have used them even if I were allowed, because there's enough traffic that I _really_ want to be able to hear the cars behind me.
+However, this ride did suggest to me that I rely on the beat of music to speed me up.
+In the future, I should take that into consideration.